Surfaces associated with first-order ODEs: Introduction

 \section{Introduction}

 First-order ordinary differential equations (ODEs) are foundational in many scientific fields, enabling the modeling and understanding of numerous phenomena including concentration and dilution problems, population models and even astrophysical research.
-Moreover, as the simplest form of ODEs, they provide an accessible gateway to more advanced mathematical investigations in this area.
+Moreover, as the simplest form of ODEs, they serve as a natural starting point for more advanced research.

 The works of S. Lie and E. Cartan \cite{lie1888classification,cartan1899certaines,cartan1924varietes} provided a geometric perspective on differential equations.
 Their approach, which turned out to be particularly useful in understanding and solving nonlinear ODEs, gave rise to the concepts of symmetry and invariance.
-This interplay between differential equations and geometric objects has been extensively studied since then, and extends to recent decades \cite{stiller1981differential, crampin1996linear,frittelli2001differential,newman2003projective,nurowski2005differential,tsamparlis2010lie,doubrov2016geometry,Bayrakdar2018a,Bayrakdar2018}.
+This interplay between differential equations and geometric objects has been extensively studied since then, and extends to recent decades \cite{stiller1981differential, crampin1996linear,frittelli2001differential,newman2003projective,nurowski2005differential,tsamparlis2010lie,doubrov2016geometry,Bayrakdar2018a,Bayrakdar2018,autonomous2ODE,integrationJacobifields}.